 There are two levels to the answer to this question:

 - General vocation.
-Is God calling me to be a diocesan priest or a priest in active religious life or monastic/contemplative life?
+Is God calling me to be a priest, brother or nun in active religious life or monastic/contemplative life?

 - Specific Group.
 This is where we usually run into most of our practical difficulties.
 There seem to be so many possibilities.
 So how do we narrow it down to one?
-Which diocese or which religious family should I enter?
+Which religious family should I enter?